opensearch-project/documentation-website/_search-plugins/ltr/advanced-functionality.md

 [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html)
 interface as explained in [create a feature set]({{site.url}}{{site.baseurl}}/search-plugins/ltr/building-features#create-a-feature-set).

-(WARNING script features can cause the performance of your Elasticsearch cluster to degrade, if possible avoid using these for feature generation if you require your queries to be highly performant)
+(WARNING script features can cause the performance of your OpenSearch cluster to degrade, if possible avoid using these for feature generation if you require your queries to be highly performant)